Navigating the evolving landscape of Artificial Intelligence (AI) requires a thoughtful approach to its impact on academic integrity.

 3. Unusual phrasing or awkward sentences: While AI writing has improved, it can still produce awkward phrasing or unusual word choices.
 Faculty should look for sentences that don't quite sound natural or human-like.

 4. Inconsistent or irrelevant references: AI models may generate references that are outdated, irrelevant or inconsistent with the content of the paper.
-Some references don’t even exist and are complete “hallucinations” on the part of the software.
+Be aware that AI may generate fictitious references, known as 'hallucinations.

 5. Lack of understanding during discussions: If a student struggles to discuss or explain the ideas presented in their work, it may indicate that they didn't write it themselves.
 Faculty should engage students in conversations about their work if they suspect any form of academic dishonestly.
 (This applies to plagiarized work or work completed by someone other than the student.)

 6. Absence of intermediate drafts or research notes: If a student submits a polished essay without evidence of the writing process, such as drafts, outlines or research notes, it may raise suspicions.
-You may want to require drafts and notes.
+Consider requiring drafts and research notes to verify the writing process.

 These strategies are not foolproof and should be used in combination with other methods, such as discussing academic integrity with students and creating assignments that require personal insights and critical thinking.